 Studying the Bible is key to a healthy Christian life.
 Together with the work of the Holy Spirit, knowing and obeying God’s word helps us to live lives that are more pleasing to Him as we submit to His will.
 His word can also protect us from or free us from false teachings, something that is surely needed today.

-Though it is a common choice for studying the Bible, you don’t have to only look for or sign up for a Bible Study at church.
+Though it is a common choice for studying the Bible, you don’t have to only look for or sign up for a Bible study at church.
 You can study the Bible on your own.
-It’s possible that you’d even get more out of regular personal study than following a ready-made study with questions and answers or doing a class with a book written by a popular women’s author.
+It’s possible that you’d even get more out of regular personal study than following a ready-made study with questions and fill-in-the-blanks or doing a class with a book written by a popular women’s author.

 To study the Bible on your own, all you need is a little know-how.
 There are options like studying through a certain book of the Bible, doing word studies, or doing topical studies.
 This article takes a close look at the latter.
 A topical Bible study focuses on one thing and traces it throughout the Scriptures.
 It is a great way to get informed about specific truths and details and to also see the big picture.
 Following are twelve suggestions for how to do a topical Bible study as well as a link to over four hundred topic suggestions divided into twelve categories.
 Yup, over four-hundred!
 May all your studies lead to a deeper love for God and to greater worship, for He is worthy!

 1 Keep lists of topics that you would like to study.

 A. Keep a list of topics: Compose a list of topics that you have wanted to learn more about.
 Keep the list handy, so you can add to it as more topics come up.

 B. Keep a list of topics and applicable verses: Have a small notebook or electronic note handy during Bible time.
 Create headings for topics that come up as you read, adding the verses that apply right away.
 This will create a nice collection of verses to go back to for reference or further study.